 Miami, to me, is a vibrant yet weird combo of business and pleasure.
-Miami is the second-most populous metropolis and one of the busiest ports in the southeastern United States, and the third tallest skyline and the largest hub of international banks in the country.
+Miami is the second-most populous metropolis and one of the busiest ports in the southeastern United States, the third tallest skyline, and the largest hub of international banks in the country.
 It is also known as a popular vacation site, a winter getaway, and a retirement tropical destination.
 The city enjoys a long coastline along Biscayne Bay which contains several hundred natural and artificially created barrier islands.
 Its pleasant weather and miles of beaches allow for year-round outdoor activities like snorkeling, scuba diving, and surfing.

 Weird enough, Miami is quite close to Cuba, and the two cities are worlds apart.
 Lots of Cuban and the Caribbean migrated to Miami and settled down, and the Little Havana district displays Cuban art and a vibrant mix of western and Latin culture.
 The connection with the Caribbean somehow felt special to me.
-Key West, the southernmost tip of the United States which is a very iconic place to many traveler’s hearts.
-The small island is at the very tip of Florida Keys yet it’s famous for its vibrant party scene, key lime pie, southernmost of everything, and sunset at the Mallory Square!
+Key West, the southernmost tip of the United States is a very iconic place in many travelers’ hearts.
+The small island is at the very tip of Florida Keys yet it’s famous for its vibrant party scene, key lime pie, southernmost of everything, and sunset at Mallory Square!
 Check out the perfect 4-day itinerary in Miami for the complete experience.

 In this chapter, I take a deeper dive into Miami’s architecture with a focus on the unique Art Deco buildings in SOBE that really pique my interest in this beautiful city.